Subject Databases

 The articles in databases come from periodicals and occasionally books.
 Many are available in full-text.
 Full-text may be available from the database you’re searching, or you may need to click a link and find the full-text in a different database.

-interlibrary loan.
+In a few cases, you may need to borrow the article on interlibrary loan.
 Often, you can get an article in 24 – 48 hours (Monday – Friday).
 Often is not always.
 Do NOT count on all articles arriving in 24 – 48 hours, especially not during the last few weeks of the semester.

 For additional definitions, see the Glossary of Library Terms on Canvas.
 On the course home page, look at the right menu near the center.
 Click on the link.
 Once you’re on the page, click on the PDF link to pull up the file.